JacobCuke/serialization-assignment/README.md

 *Bonus code can be found in* `serialization-assignment/src/xml`

+## Run Instructions

+Run ObjectCreator.java first, which will wait until the Visualizer client joins.

+Next, run Visualizer.java, which will connect to the ObjectCreator server socket.

+ObjectCreator will spawn a menu that allows you to choose what kind of object to send, the primitive values of that object, and whether or not to send the object as a JSON object or an XML document.

+Visualizer will recieve the data over a socket, and after deserializing the object, will display its contents to the console using reflection.

+To quit both programs, choose quit (option 6) from the ObjectCreator menu, which will let the client know to quit as well.

 ## Unit Testing

 I have created 4 JUnit test files, to test the outputs of both the JSON and XML serializers and deserializers.